 Apart from genetic, inherited issues, the breed is also prone to certain problems down the road which are not related to their parents, but rather something that all dogs of their physique struggle with, sooner or later.
 This pup’s longer and floppy ears mean that he might be prone to ear infections, so regular cleaning is essential.
 Similarly, his teeth should be brushed regularly – daily if possible – with a vet-approved pet toothpaste.
 Small dogs are especially prone to periodontal disease and the Cavapoo is no exception to this rule.
 Last but not least, petite dogs with a healthy appetite such as this crossbreed are at a higher risk for obesity, so don’t overindulge your furbaby in treats and delicacies.
 Feed them the recommended amount of dry food, don’t let them eat freely but rather split their daily dose into one or two meals, and offer treats sparingly – don’t go overboard.

-While the fun-loving Cavapoo doesn’t require extensive exercise like an athletic or working breed would,, he does need daily activity including at least one walk a day and/or some serious structured indoor playtime.
+While the fun loving Cavapoo doesn’t require extensive exercise like an athletic or working breed would,, he does need daily activity including at least one walk a day and/or some serious structured indoor playtime.
 The sturdy little dog loves games such as fetch, chasing a ball or agility related activities that gain him lots of praise from his owner.
 An intelligent breed, he also needs regular mental stimulation and playing with different, safe toys is a great way to help him both release any left-over energy and interact with humans.
 Of course, the breed can thrive most in a household that has a fenced-in yard.
 That way, your Cavapoo can play as much as they want, and you can still have some time left for yourself.
 Without the exercise and long walks, a Cavapoo, like most other breeds, is prone to obesity and joint problems.
 Even if the diet is balanced, lack of activity can result in mood issues and health problems.
 Don’t leave your pet cooped up inside all the time!

 Affectionate, loyal and friendly, the Cavapoo gets along well with kids and household pets.